tskit-dev/msprime/docs/interchange.rst

 To begin, here are definitions of some key ideas encountered later.

 tree
-    A "gene tree", i.e., the genealogical tree describing how each of the individuals at the tips of the tree are related to each other.
+    A "gene tree", i.e., the genealogical tree describing how a collection of genomes (usually at the tips of the tree) are related to each other.

 tree sequence
-    A "succinct tree sequence" (or tree sequence, for brevity) is an efficient encoding of a sequence of correlated trees.
+    A "succinct tree sequence" (or tree sequence, for brevity) is an efficient encoding of a sequence of correlated trees, such as one encounters looking at the gene trees along a genome.
 A tree sequence efficiently captures the structure shared by adjacent trees, (essentially) storing only what differs between them.

 node
-    Each branching point in each tree is associated with a particular chromosome in a particular ancestor, called "nodes".
-Since each node represents a specific gamete it has a unique ``time``, thought of as its birth time, which determines the height of any branching points it is associated with.
+    Each branching point in each tree is associated with a particular genome in a particular ancestor, called "nodes".
+Since each node represents a specific genome it has a unique ``time``, thought of as its birth time, which determines the height of any branching points it is associated with.

 individual

-    In certain situations we are interested in how nodes (representing individual homologous chromosomes) are grouped together into individuals (e.g., two nodes per diploid individual).
+    In certain situations we are interested in how nodes (representing individual homologous genomes) are grouped together into individuals (e.g., two nodes per diploid individual).
 For example, when we are working with polyploid samples it is useful to associate metadata with a specific individual rather than duplicate this information on the constituent nodes.